Lamont Thompson

-Lamont Darnell Thompson (born July 30, 1978) is a former American football safety in the National Football League.
-He was drafted by the Cincinnati Bengals in the second round of the 2002 NFL Draft.
+Lamont Darnell Thompson (born July 30, 1978) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Washington State Cougars and was selected by the Cincinnati Bengals in the second round of the 2002 NFL draft.
 He also played for the Tennessee Titans, Miami Dolphins and Jacksonville Jaguars.
-He played college football at Washington State.

-College Career
+College career

 He played high school football at El Cerrito High School.
 Thompson then moved on to the Washington State Cougars, where he played free safety.
 As a true freshman, Thompson led the team with 6 interceptions in 1997, despite not being a full-time starter.
-This included a crucial 45-35 win over the University of Washington, in which Thompson, filling in for injured starter Duane Stewart, intercepted Washington quarterback Brock Huard three times.
-Washington State finished the season with 10 wins and made it to the Rose Bowl for the first time since 1931, losing to the #1 ranked Michigan Wolverines 21-16.
+This included a crucial 45–35 win over the University of Washington, in which Thompson, filling in for injured starter Duane Stewart, intercepted Washington quarterback Brock Huard three times.
+Washington State finished the season with 10 wins and made it to the Rose Bowl for the first time since 1931, losing to the #1 ranked Michigan Wolverines 21–16.

 After the 1997 season, Washington State lost four players to the NFL draft, including starting quarterback Ryan Leaf.
 The team then went through a period of decline, winning just three games in 1998 and 1999.
 During this period, Thompson was converted to cornerback, used to return punts, and even occasionally as a receiver on offense, but still excelled on defense, intercepting four passes in both seasons.
 In 2000, Thompson missed the entire season with a neck injury.
-The team went on to lose three games in overtime and finish with another dismal record at 4-7.
+The team went on to lose three games in overtime and finish with another dismal record at 4–7.

 Thompson received a medical redshirt and returned as a 5th-year senior in 2001.
-Now back playing safety again, he intercepted a career-high 8 passes and assisted his team to a 9-2 record and a win over Purdue University in the Sun Bowl.
+Now back playing safety again, he intercepted a career-high 8 passes and assisted his team to a 9–2 record and a win over Purdue University in the Sun Bowl.
 Thompsons's teammates in 2001 included future NFL defensive backs Marcus Trufant, Jason David, and Erik Coleman.
 He finished his career at Washington State with 22 interceptions, the fourth highest total in NCAA division 1 history, which he returned for 222 yards and a touchdown.
 He also returned 16 punts for 123 yards, 1 kickoff for 14 yards, and caught 2 passes for 34.
 He was selected to Washington State's athletic Hall of fame in 2015.

 Professional career

 Cincinnati Bengals

-He was selected by the Cincinnati Bengals in the second round of the 2002 NFL Draft.
+He was selected by the Cincinnati Bengals in the second round of the 2002 NFL draft.
 Thompson was placed on Injured Reserve in December 2002 with a right knee injury.
 Thompson was released by the Bengals prior to the 2003 season.